 Hello good friend!
 Welcome to my second post in a series of three about how to become an awesome nursing preceptor.

 Please keep in mind that this is aimed towards the orientation of a new graduate nurse on a general medical-surgical floor.
-However, it’s pretty general so it can be adapted to fit the needs of speciality units.
+However, it’s pretty general so it can be adapted to fit the needs of specialty units.

 In my last post, we discussed the first phase of orientation.
 Here is the link: Becoming An Awesome Nursing Preceptor: Phase One